Ethan-Rao/BTS-Data-Anlysis-Programs/README.md

 # BTS-Data-Anlysis-Programs
 Useful python programs (Python 2.7) for analyzing electrochemical cell performance data exported from BTSDA software, a common software used  by energy storage device researchers.
-Programs allow users to select mulptiple files at once and compare the performance of different cells.
+Programs allow users to select mulptiple files at once and compare the performance of different cells, a feature not provided when exporting data from the software and that is desired by researchers using the platform.

 Example data provided as TestData1, TestData2, TestData3.